Kalaiz/cahoo-answers/README.md

 # Cahoo Answers
 ![Status](https://img.shields.io/badge/status-work--in--progress-red)

-A clone of Yahoo answers.
+A responsive webapp the allows users to post and answer question.
+Essentially a clone of the [deprecated Yahoo answers](https://help.yahoo.com/kb/SLN35642.html).

 ## Table of Content: